sunilbooks/JAVA-Programming-and-Technologies/README.md

 # JAVA-Programming-and-Technologies
-Example programms of JAVA Programming and Technologies,  RGPV MCA Solved Papers, [405] book
+Example programs of JAVA Programming and Technologies,  RGPV MCA Solved Papers, [405] book

+This is an Eclipse project; it can be imported into Eclipse Juno and above.